How Foreigners Can Stay Long Term in Laos: Visa Options Explained

 The SP-B3 Spouse Visa

-Expat practitioners commonly report that the marriage registration process involves sequential administrative approvals, with each stage requiring its own documentation.
+Where the marriage was registered in Laos, the registration process is considerably more complex than most sources indicate.
+Expat practitioners commonly report that it involves sequential administrative approvals, with each stage requiring its own documentation.
 The full process is widely reported to take months, and cases involving foreign-issued documents can take longer.
 Informal facilitation fees are frequently mentioned in practitioner accounts, though these cannot be verified from official sources — treat them as a practical caution and seek current local legal guidance before beginning.

 Documents Typically Required